voreille/hecktor/README.md

     │                                        generated with `pip freeze > requirements.txt`
     ├── Makefile                          <- Used to do set up the environment and make the conversion of DICOM to NIFTI ├── notebooks
-    |   ├── ...
+    |   ├── example_seg_submission.ipynb  <- Example of a correct submission for the segmentation task (task 1).
+    |   ├── example_surv_submission.ipynb <- Example of a correct submission for the survival task (task 2).
     │   └── evaluate_segmentation.ipynb   <- Example of how the evaluation will be computed.
 This example use the output
     |                                        of the NiftyNet model
     └── src                               <- Source code for use in this project ├── aicrowd_evaluator             <- Source code for the evaluation on the AIcrowd platform